 You can also pack a pair of long thermal underwear to keep your legs warm during outdoor activities such as hiking.
 If you are visiting in the summer, you will still need your thermals!
 It gets warm but the weather in Iceland changes dramatically from location to location.
 Remember this little island country is filled with glaciers, geysers, and volcanoes so all of those things play a role in the mish-mash of constant weather changes.

 If you are making your trip in the summer, pack a warm but lightweight jacket that can give you enough warmth in the Iceland summer.
 Also, remember to pack a rain jacket because it rains in Iceland throughout the year.
-Both my husband and I swear by our Mountain Equipment jackets (US).
+Both my husband and I swear by our Mountain Equipment jackets.
 You may have seen these jackets feature on posts on Trolltunga and Snowdonia.
 They are one of the best selling and multi-award winning GORE-TEX® Pro jacket for mountaineering.
 They are super light but incredibly warm and provide weather protection for those that head into the mountains whatever the weather.
 For more tips on the best jackets for Iceland weather read my post.

 They will keep you dry during Iceland’s wet weather as well as keep you warm without the need for a heavy coat or raincoat.
 Perfect whether battling blizzards on a Scottish winter, Iceland’s unpredictable weather or hiking Trolltunda overnight.
 You can also pack the winter coat like I did for city exploring too if you want to stay warm while exploring Iceland, as temperatures can drop to freezing point in some months.
 For your pants, waterproof pants are perfect as they will keep you warm and dry.